mcv-m6-video/mcv-c6-2025-team4/Week3/README.md

    - This generates optical flow outputs (`.npy`, `.png`).

 ### Note:
+To use PyFlow, it is recommended to have Linux for better compatibility.
+You need to download the PyFlow repository (https://github.com/pathak22/pyflow) and follow the installation and compilation steps provided

+To use RAFT you need to download RAFT repository (https://github.com/princeton-vl/RAFT)

 So as to use FlowFormer, you need to download this folder and paste it inside Week3 folder (FlowFormer repo with some minimal changes to work): https://drive.google.com/file/d/1ytkw4M521gLt1WPBWuh-iIqCtDS12Jaz/view?usp=sharing